 Best bars in Boston

-This underground bar has been firmly planted at the top of local and national cocktail enthusiasts' must-see lists for its personal approach to mixology.
-Master bartenders present patrons not with a menu but with an ear to listen to each imbiber's preferences, crafting artisinal tipples from their stock of premium spirits and mixers.
+This underground bar has been firmly planted at the top of local and national cocktail enthusiasts’ must-see lists for its personal approach to mixology.
+There are no menus or drink lists, and all bottles are kept out of view.
+Master bartenders listen to each imbiber’s preferences, crafting artisinal tipples from their stock of premium spirits, fresh mixers, and house-made accoutrements.

-The long narrow bar area becomes a pile of people and high tops at peak hours—show up for last call or on school nights for optimal results.
-The menu's cocktail list has plenty to choose from but, if you’re not overwhelmed by options, ask the bartender for the “special” cocktail binder for hundreds of more options.
+A cozy Central Square hideaway, Green Street Grill’s narrow bar area becomes a pile of people during peak hours—show up for last call or on school nights if you’re looking for more room.
+The cocktail list has plenty to choose from but, if you’re not overwhelmed by options, ask the bartender for the “special” cocktail binder for hundreds more options.

-Brick & Mortar is still just as hard to find as its predecessor, the Enormous Room, but once you head through the nondescript door and up the stairs, the similarities end.
-A giant horseshoe-shaped bar and ample bar stool seating have replaced the low, rug-clad seating platforms and hybrid drink/bathroom line.
+Brick & Mortar is still just as hard to find as its predecessor, the Enormous Room - once you head through the nondescript door and up the stairs, you’ll encounter a giant, horseshoe-shaped bar and ample seating.
 The cocktails shine and the bar snacks (which include bacon-wrapped dates and deep fried house-made pickles) are done just right.

 Best Boston bars by type